signature-opensource/CK-Globalization/README.md

 The `GlobalizationAgent.IssuesReport` exposes the dynamic issues plus 3 other computed issues:

-- `AutomaticResourceNamesCanUseExistingResName` when anutomatic "SHA.XXX" resource name can reuse an existing explicit ResName.
+- `AutomaticResourceNamesCanUseExistingResName` when automatic "SHA.XXX" resource name can reuse an existing explicit ResName.
 - `ResourceNamesCanBeMerged` when different resource names are used for the same CodeString format: they may be merged.